Road Travel America

 Access to the Crest from the Turquoise Trail is via NM Highway 536, the Sandia Crest National Scenic Byway.
 This paved road has many switchbacks and offers stunning views of the area countryside.
 The highway ends at the Sandia Crest which has a restaurant, gift shop, handicap accessible viewing, and toilets.

-The Sandia Peak Tramway begins in northeast Albuquerque and travels to the crestline of the Sandia Mountains.
+The Sandia Peak Aerial Tramway begins in northeast Albuquerque and travels to the crestline of the Sandia Mountains.
 It is the longest aerial tram in the United States.
+For more information, visit the website of the Sandia Peak Aerial Tramway

 Entrance area to the Sandia Crest National Scenic Byway in the Cibola National Forest